Rohan0305/Remixr/README.md

 # ![remixr](https://github.com/rtkg12/remixr/blob/master/client/public/logo.png)

-Smart playlist generator for Spotify
+### Description
+Remixr is a smart playlist generator for Spotify that helps users discover new music based on their existing preferences.
+By leveraging Spotify's powerful API, Remixr allows users to generate personalized playlists from their favorite tracks, artists, or playlists, while fine-tuning parameters like mood, energy, and popularity.

 ### Features - Spotify login
 - Generate playlists based on artist, track or playlist seeds